nina-mir/d3-arcs/README.md

 # d3-arcs

-Simple program to create 2 concentric arcs with differring thickness (aka outer radius) Upon refreshing the HTML page in your browser, you will see different outer arc with varying radii
+Simple program to create multiple concentric arcs with differring thickness (aka outer radius).
+Upon refreshing the HTML page in your browser, you will see different outer arc with varying radii.
+note: The demo gif of arcs_functional.html file.

 ## sources:
 [original example source](https://bl.ocks.org/d3indepth/3d912bbaaebcf01a05b75d088a1c9976)